rekhaDevs/samagragovernance.in/src/pages/team/index.md

       a chance to work with government schools in Uttar Pradesh and experience the gaps in Indian governance first-hand.
 An opportunity to drive impact at scale through good governance brought her to Samagra.
-Ujjwal is currently Chief of Staff to the CEO.
+Ujjwal is currently Chief of Staff to the CEO and leads the Central Team in the Delhi office.
     image: /img/ujjwal_.jpg
     linkedInProfile: 'https://www.linkedin.com/in/ujjwal-relan-981b814a'
     name: Ujjwal Relan